TheNotary/ruby-gems/body.md

     - Refactor
     - checkout g2: easier to use
     - ¿ Is it beautiful?
-    - Checkout g3: class gets own fil
+    - Checkout g3: class gets own file

 ###### Section 4 - Hook it into the Rails App
   - Source Gem Off File System